chanvitbkk/to-be-borrowed/README.md

 ## To Be Borrowed

-### This is the mobile user interface called "To Be Borrowed" application
+### To Be Borrowed is a user interface for the mobile-based application.
+This application is an e-Book application in which the user can borrow a book.
+Special price for the student